HouseTrip/housetrip.github.com/_posts/2014-05-13-page-objects.md

 ---
 layout: post
 title: Page objects, or how to better test by wrapping HTML with code
-published: false
+published: true
 author: Alessandro Mencarini
 author_role: Software Engineer
 author_url: https://github.com/amencarini
 author_avatar: http://www.gravatar.com/avatar/d7015e59531008a4e43ff574400d5d87.png
 summary: |
-  Using page object can help greatly with testing DOM or portions of it.
+  Using page objects can help greatly with testing DOM or portions of it.
 ---

 A typical RSpec feature (and Cucumber steps won't differ too much) could present this sort of code: